The 100 Most Influential Queer Books of All Time

 The Line of Beauty by Alan Hollinghurst (2004)

-This book tells the story, split into three parts, of Nick Guest, a gay middle-glass man in 1980s England who recently graduated from Oxford.
+This book tells the story, split into three parts, of Nick Guest, a gay middle-class man in 1980s England who recently graduated from Oxford.
 He moves into the home of the Fedden family while they’re away in France, and after helping their daughter Cat through an episode of self-harm, he quickly becomes a permanent part of their family.
-But his presence and inclusion is rooted in silence: they accept him on the unspoken condition that he keep his queerness secret.
+But his presence and inclusion is rooted in silence: they accept him on the unspoken condition that he keeps his queerness secret.
 The book touches on privilege, HIV/AIDS, beauty, the hypocrisy of politics and the heterosexual family, and the struggle of homophobia both internalized and oppressive.
 The novel won the 2004 Booker Prize and was ranked 38th on The Guardian‘s list of the 100 best books of the 21st century.

 Content warnings for drug use, self-harm, death.